-Online electronics bachelor's degree programs include the Bachelor of Science in Electronic Technology and Electronic Engineering.
-Students receive training in engineering principles as they apply to general electronic systems, information technology and micro-electronics.
+There are no online bachelor's degree programs offered specifically in electronics, but interested students can enroll in similar programs that cover much of the same material.
+For instance, they can earn a Bachelor of Science (BS) in Electronic Technology or a BS in Electronic Engineering entirely online.
+Students in these programs receive training in engineering principles as they apply to general electronic systems, information technology and micro-electronics.
 In some programs, students can apply to receive credit for work experience, which allows them to gain valuable hands-on industry experience prior to graduation.
+Students must have access to a 3D graphics card, web camera, USB 2.0 port and additional software to participate in these online programs.

 Course Topics and Specializations